 The EMF-Portal is a scientific literature database on the effects of electric, magnetic and electromagnetic fields on human health and biological systems.
 This open-access website is operated by the Research Center for Bioelectromagnetic Interaction (femu), part of the Institute of Occupational, Social and Environmental Medicine, Uniklinik RWTH Aachen, Germany.

 The EMF-Portal is worldwide the most comprehensive scientific literature database on biological and health-related effects of non-ionizing electromagnetic radiation (frequency range 0-300 GHz) with unrestricted access.
-As of May 2015, the database included a total of approx. 27,100 scientific paper entries and other relevant publications (e.g. laws, recommendations, and guidelines) that can be found by a sophisticated search tool.
-Detailed summaries of the biomedical content exist for more than 6,200 articles (as at January 2019).
+As of March 2020, the database included a total of approx. 30,750 scientific paper entries and other relevant publications (e.g. laws, recommendations, and guidelines).
+Detailed summaries of the biomedical content exist for more than 6,700 articles.
 The user can get additional information via the extensive directly text-linked glossary (2,930 entries), graphical and tabular overviews on specific research topics, and a database of electromagnetic field emitting sources.